Divorce: Surviving the Holidays

 5. Maintain as much continuity as possible.
 If there are special traditions that are part of your family holidays, your child will find comfort in them, even if modifications are necessary.
 Remember that what your child really wants for the holidays is a close relationship with each parent, and be sure that quality connection time is built into your holiday plans.
 You might use the opportunity to create one new tradition with each parent, something that wasn't part of your old family life but that your child can look forward to in future years.

 6. What if it isn't your year to have the kids, and you'll be on your own?
 First, schedule a very special day when your child returns to you to celebrate the holiday together.
 Be sure to include a tradition that's important to you both.
 Whatever holiday you celebrate, the spirit lives well beyond that day, and your child needs to celebrate it with you to feel complete.

 Second, don't succumb to self-pity.
 Instead, give yourself this unscheduled time as a holiday gift and make plans to do something delicious that you otherwise would never get to do.
-This is harder during Covid, when you can't just indulge in a day at your favorite museum or bookstore, or hop on a plane to fly somewhere warm.
-But you might be able to find a spa that just requires a covid test and then will pamper you for a couple of days.
+Indulge in a day at your favorite museum or bookstore, hop on a plane to fly somewhere warm, or find a spa to pamper you for a couple of days.
 Even if you stay home, don't work.
 Sleep late, watch your favorite old movies, put on music and break out your best dance moves.
 In other words, if you're alone on the holiday, indulge yourself and revel in your own company.
 It will help you be a more inspired parent the rest of the year.